Stoyan Kolev: Career

-In summer of 2001 Kolev joined CSKA Sofia and was loaned to Beroe Stara Zagora on a three-month deal.
+Kolev was born in Sliven.
+In summer of 2001 he joined CSKA Sofia and was loaned to Beroe Stara Zagora on a three-month deal.
 He made his debut for Beroe on 10 November 2001, keeping a clean sheet in a 0–0 draw against Levski Sofia.
 In early 2002 he returned to CSKA.
 On 11 May 2002, Kolev made his first appearance for CSKA in a 0–2 loss against Slavia Sofia.
 He started 2002–03 season as the first choice goalkeeper in CSKA and kept a total of 13 clean sheets in 24 appearances and conceding only 14 goals at less than a goal a game as CSKA won their 29th A PFG title.

 After staying for two years with Romanian side Oțelul Galați, Kolev signed a two-and-a-half-year contract with Chernomorets Burgas on 24 February 2010, moving on a free transfer.
-As a goalkeeper for Chernomorets, he becomes a second choice goalkeeper behind Pascal Borel.
+As a goalkeeper for Chernomorets, he became a second choice goalkeeper behind Pascal Borel.
 After being named on the bench for Chernomorets's eleven games of the 2009–10 season, Kolev finally made his debut at home against Slavia Sofia on 2 May in a 2–2 league draw.